pymupdf/PyMuPDF/docs/document.rst

       :type: bool

-    .. attribute:: needsPass
+    .. attribute:: needs_pass

       Indicates whether the document is password-protected against access.
 This indicator remains unchanged -- **even after the document has been authenticated**.
 Precludes incremental saves if true.

       :type: bool

-    .. attribute:: isEncrypted
+    .. attribute:: is_encrypted

-      This indicator initially equals *needsPass*.
+      This indicator initially equals :attr:`Document.needs_pass`.
 After successful authentication, it is set to *False* to reflect the situation.

       :type: bool